Bob Corker: Foreign policy

-Corker supports supplying Ukraine (fighting the War in Donbass) with lethal weapons.
+During the war in Donbas, Corker supported supplying Ukraine with lethal weapons.

-In 2017, Corker criticized President Trump's provocative tweets against North Korea as impulsive.
+In 2017, Corker criticized President Trump's tweets against North Korea as impulsive.
 He said, "A lot of people think that there is some kind of 'good cop, bad cop' act underway, but that's just not true."
 He further expressed concern that Trump's reckless behavior could lead to war.
 Corker's comments were not met with public dissent; Republicans appeared to agree with Corker.
 In April 2018, Corker stated that North Korean leader Kim Jong-un viewed "having deliverable nuclear weapons as his ticket to dying as an old man in his bed" after seeing Libyan leader Muammar Gaddafi die following surrendering his nuclear weapons and that it was not realistic for the Trump administration to "think that someone's going to go in and charm him out of" the nuclear weapons.

 In October 2017, Corker confirmed that he was engaged in discussions with Ranking Democrat on the Foreign Relations Committee Ben Cardin on creating a bipartisan plan that would meet the wishes of President Trump for a stronger nuclear agreement with Iran and that they hoped the final version of the legislation "would pass with 80 to 85 votes by the time we're through with it."
 In January 2018, Corker warned that pulling out of the Iran nuclear deal would have negative consequences for a treaty with North Korea: "I hope at some point we're going to enter into a very binding agreement with North Korea, and if it's believed that we withdrew from a military agreement when there aren't material violations — there's some technical violations, but not material violations — then it makes it more difficult for people to believe we're going to abide by another agreement."

 In October 2017, Corker said he would "get on the phone with someone" within a day to get answers to why the Trump administration had missed the October 1 deadline to install penalties on Russian entities.

 In April 2018, Corker stated that relations between the United States and Russia were at their lowest point since the Cuban Missile Crisis and that Congress "should be aware that miscalculations could lead us to a very bad place."

 Corker supported President Donald Trump's decision to recognize Jerusalem as Israel's capital.